Unless you take your coffee black, you’ll need a splash of something light and creamy to make your morning brew magical like a healthy coffee creamer.

 A buildup of glucose is one of the issues that can lead to diabetes.
 Some research indicates that caffeine may also help protect against diabetes, although it’s not conclusive.

 The jury is still out on whether coffee helps protect against cardiovascular disease.
 But one study has found that it seems to, at least in one group of research participants.
 What’s much clearer is that coffee doesn’t increase the risk of heart disease and that it appears to reduce the risk of stroke.

 Why might coffee reduce those risks?
 Because it’s rich in antioxidants, which can fight the damage done by free radicals to the heart and other parts of the body.

 That means it’s a powerful weapon against a lot more than just cardiovascular disease, too.
 There’s no definitive proof that drinking a lot of coffee helps you lose weight.
 There are certainly indications that it may help, though.

 Caffeine has been shown to increase the body’s metabolic rate by as much as 10% in overweight people, and by much more in those with a so-called healthy weight.
 And needless to say, boosting the metabolism contributes to weight loss.

 Brain Function, studies show that the caffeine in coffee increases the production of neurotransmitters that are important for brain activities like memory, alertness, and overall cognition.

 Perhaps just as importantly, it seems to protect the brain against the cognitive decline associated with aging, greatly reducing the possibilities of Alzheimer’s Disease and dementia.
 And those are just the big four.

-There's evidence that moderate coffee consumption can help prevent the development of liver disease, Parkinson's disease, and even some forms of cancer.
+There’s evidence that moderate coffee consumption may help prevent the development of liver disease, Parkinson’s disease, and even some forms of cancer.

 There are also nutrients in coffee; a single cup can provide 10% of the recommended daily amount of vitamin B2, plus lesser amounts of vitamin B5 and minerals like potassium and magnesium.